bhavika32-hub/Hospital/README.md

 The analysis shows that hospital operations face two major challenges: managing high patient volume in the General Ward and handling prolonged-care cases in the ICU.
 While General Ward experiences the highest operational workload and wait-time pressure, ICU patients require significantly more care due to higher risk levels and longer hospital stays.

-The findings highlight opportunities to improve patient-flow management, ICU resource planning, referral tracking, and monitoring of high-risk patient groups to enhance overall hospital efficiency.
+The findings highlight opportunities to improve patient-flow management, ICU resource planning, referral tracking, and monitoring of high-risk patient groups to enhance overall hospital efficiency and healthcare delivery.